CERTIFICATE IN COUNSELLING SKILLS & THEORY - LEVEL 3

-After successful course completion students may progress onto our Diploma in Integrative Therapeutic Counselling Level 5 (or an equivalent course with another training organisation).
+After successful course completion, students may progress onto our Diploma in Integrative Therapeutic Counselling Level 5.

 1. FILL IN THE APPLICATION FORM

-Complete the training application form, providing us with some information about yourself and what you are hoping to achieve through the training.
+Complete the training application form below, providing us with some information about yourself and what you are hoping to achieve through the training.

 2. COME AND MEET US

 Once we received your training application form you will be invited to attend an interview, providing you with an opportunity to meet us in person and ask any further questions you might have.

 If your course application is successful you will receive a course offer.
 To secure your place on the next available course we will ask you to make a non-refundable deposit.

 If you have been asked to provide a reference for an applicant, please use the button below to submit an online reference form.
 To verify the authenticity of this reference, we may contact you.
 Any reference you provide will not be viewed by the applicant and kept in strictest confidence.